time-rs/time/.github/CONTRIBUTING.md

 ## Unsafe code

-Unsafe is forbidden.
-Period.
-If you submit a pull request that alters the `#![forbid(unsafe_code)]` declaration, it will be closed without review.
+The only acceptable use of unsafe code is for FFI.
+Any other usage will be rejected.

 [issue tracker]: https://github.com/time-rs/time/issues/new
 [GitHub Actions]: https://github.com/features/actions